SOTVerse: A User-defined Task Space of Single Object Tracking: Experiments

 \textbf{\textit{Tracking Evaluation via Attribute Plots.}}

-For attribute plots (D2, E2, F2), in the static attributes, the object scale has a greater impact on tracking performance; in the dynamic attributes, the fast motion has a more significant effect on success rates.
+For attribute plots (E1-E3), in the static attributes, the object scale has a greater impact on tracking performance; in the dynamic attributes, the fast motion has a more significant effect on success rates.